 At the end of the first day, we’ll come together for an evening news to share some of the big ahas we have learned.
 At the end of the Camp, we close the space in the same circle in which we opened it.
-We also have a retrospective to find out improvements we can pass on to the next Camp.
+We also gather data for the organizer’s retrospective to find out improvements we can pass on to the next Camp.

 As you register, and to prepare you to experience the most out of Agile Coach Camp, think about what you are passionately wanting to learn, explore, and share.
 Be prepared to discuss this, but don’t plan to have an agenda to lecture folks on a subject.
 You need to be open to dialog; as you propose topics for the marketplace, you are basically agreeing to hold a space and facilitate a discussion on the topic at hand.
-There is no expectation that you are an expert in that area and often these topics are problems coaches are looking to solve.
+There is no expectation that you are an expert in that area and often these topics are coaches looking for insights from others.

 If you are new to Open Space and want to learn more whether as a facilitator, host or participant, here are some things for you to review before arriving:

 - Read Harrison Owen’s Open Space Technology User’s Guide.
 A brief version can be found at http://www.openspaceworld.com/users_guide.htm